SITONGRUC/sitongruc/README.md

 ✨ I’m Bryan.
 Welcome to my GitHub profile.
 Feel free to check out my projects!

-🔭 I’m a Master of Science graduate from the U of M
+🔭 I’m a Master of Science graduate from Carslon School of Management

 📫 My email is li003217@umn.edu